Inner Functions, Composition Operators, Symbolic Dynamics and Thermodynamic Formalism: Perturbative Thermodynamic Formalism and the Central Limit Theorem for Centered Inner Functions

 In the proof below, we will use the fact that if $F$ is not a finite Blaschke product, then for a.e.~point $w \in \mathbb{D}$, the pre-image $F^{-1}(w)$ is an infinite set.
 Actually, Frostman's theorem \cite[Theorem 2.5]{mashreghi} says that the set of exceptional points has logarithmic capacity zero, but we will not need this stronger conclusion.

 \begin{proof} The Dirichlet seminorm

-counts the weighted area of the image of $h \circ F$.
-Since $F$ has infinite degree, $h \circ F$ covers a.e.~point in the image of $h$ infinitely many times.
-Therefore, if the image of $h$ has positive area, then $h \circ F \notin \mathcal D$.
-Since non-constant holomorphic functions are open mappings, this can only happen if $h$ is constant. \end{proof}
+computes the weighted area of the image of $h \circ F$.
+Since $F$ has infinite degree, almost every point of $h(\mathbb{D})$ is covered infinitely often.
+As non-constant holomorphic maps are open, $h(\mathbb{D})$ has positive area and so the Dirichlet seminorm of $h \circ F$ is infinite. \end{proof}

 In particular, the above lemma implies that if an inner function belongs to the Dirichlet space, then it is a finite Blaschke product.